-Corium is advancing two products through the clinic for the treatment of Alzheimer’s disease: Corplex™ Donepezil and Corplex Memantine.
+Corium is advancing two clinical-stage investigational products for the treatment of Alzheimer’s disease: Corplex™ Donepezil and Corplex Memantine.

-A once-weekly treatment for Alzheimer’s disease, our lead product is a transdermal formulation of donepezil, the active ingredient in Aricept®, which is one of the most commonly prescribed treatments for the care of patients with Alzheimer’s disease.
+Our lead investigational product is being designed as a once-weekly treatment for Alzheimer’s disease and is a transdermal formulation of donepezil, the active ingredient in Aricept®.
+Donepezil is the most commonly prescribed treatment for patients with Alzheimer’s disease.

-In a six-month, three-period, randomized crossover study comparing the steady-state pharmacokinetic (PK) profiles of once-daily oral Aricept with two Corplex Donepezil transdermal patches that differed only in size, we demonstrated that the steady-state PK profiles of the transdermal dosage forms exhibited a close similarity with the oral dosage form PK results.
-In fact, the smaller of the two patches met the statistical criteria for bioequivalence at steady-state, based on the primary PK parameters of Cmax (maximum plasma concentration) and AUC (area under the curve).
+We have conducted a six-month, three-period, randomized crossover study comparing the steady-state pharmacokinetic (PK) profiles of once-daily oral Aricept with two Corplex Donepezil transdermal patches that differed only in size.
+This study of healthy volunteers was designed to determine whether the steady-state PK profiles of the transdermal dosage forms would be biologically equivalent to the oral dosage form PK profiles.
 We are planning to use the data from this study as the sole basis for establishing bioequivalence.

 We are also developing a once-weekly transdermal formulation of memantine, the active ingredient in Namenda XR®.
-In early 2016, we announced interim results of our Phase 1 clinical study, which demonstrated sustained and controlled delivery of memantine, with a comparable PK profile to oral Namenda XR.
-The FDA has agreed that the bioequivalence-based development and regulatory path that we are pursuing for Corplex Donepezil is also available for Corplex Memantine.
+This investigational product is being developed to provide sustained and controlled delivery of memantine, with a comparable PK profile to oral Namenda XR.
+The FDA has provided positive written feedback indicating that the bioequivalence-based development and regulatory path that we are pursuing for Corplex Donepezil is also available for Corplex Memantine.

 Alzheimer’s Disease Market Opportunity